 Still waiting for your settlement check?
 Here’s what you can do if the insurance company is withholding your injury compensation.

-Your check should arrive within six weeks of reaching an agreement with the insurance company.
+Your personal injury settlement check should arrive within six weeks of reaching an agreement with the insurance company.
 If not, there should be a good reason for the delay.

 If your check is unreasonably delayed, there are actions you can take to speed up the process.

-Find out how long you should wait for your check, what can cause delays before you get paid, and what you can do to get the insurance company to issue your check.
+Here we explore what can cause delays, and what you can do to get the insurance company to issue your check.

-There may be a reasonable explanation for why the insurance company hasn’t issued your settlement check in a reasonable amount of time.
+There may be a logical explanation for why the insurance company hasn’t issued your settlement check in a reasonable amount of time.

-- You haven’t signed and returned the settlement and release agreement.
+- You haven’t signed and returned the settlement and release forms.

-- Your claims adjuster may have taken unexpected time off for vacation, illness, or maternity leave after settling your claim, without sending your agreement for approval.
+- Your claims adjuster may have taken unexpected time off for illness or family leave after settling your claim, without sending your agreement for approval.

 - The supervisor responsible for signing off on your agreement is out of the office.

-- A natural disaster or another event in a different part of the country has slammed the insurance company’s resources, creating delays throughout the company.
+- A pandemic, natural disaster, or another event has slammed the insurance company’s resources, creating delays throughout the company.

-If your personal injury attorney settled your claim, there might be other reasons you’re still waiting for your settlement check.
+If a personal injury attorney is handling your claim, there might be other reasons you’re still waiting for your settlement check.

 Delays with your attorney may be due to: